 Relaxation techniques can promote better quality of life and reduce or relieve several common side effects of cancer and treatments, such as anxiety, depression, fatigue, nausea and vomiting, and pain.
 Relaxation can also benefit your immune function.

 In this review, we look at relaxation techniques as a whole.
-Relaxation is often part of or used in combination with one or more other mind-body therapies as listed here.
-We cannot separate out the effects of relaxation alone.
+Relaxation is often part of or used in combination with one or more other therapies as listed here.
 We report which therapies are included in each study and each summary.

 CancerChoices ratings for relaxation techniques